 We offer evidence-based therapies for posttraumatic stress (typically cognitive-behavioural, eg Cognitive Processing Therapy).
 In accordance with best practice, we conduct a comprehensive assessment to ensure the therapy we offer is appropriate to address an individual’s specific post-trauma needs and monitor progress throughout therapy with brief questionnaires.
 The therapies are offered in the context of research trials where we investigate how to make existing therapies more effective.
 For further information about trauma-focussed therapies and trauma treatment, visit these sites: Phoenix Australia, UK Guidelines, USA National PTSD website).

-We are currently recruiting for two trials below.
+We are currently recruiting for one trial, which is listed below.
 Therapy is provided free of charge.

-Priyadharshany Sandanapitchai is a provisional psychologist and Clinical Psychology PhD student interested in trauma and PTSD intervention.
-Her current research is evaluating a new guided self-help Cognitive Processing Therapy (CPT-GSH) program to treat PTSD in adults.
-This type of intervention could help more people access evidence-based trauma treatment and better match therapy to their level of need using a stepped-care model.
-Priya’s study will be the first to investigate the effectiveness of stepped-care CPT-GSH as well as the feasibility of providing guided self-help in this fashion.
+Priyadharshany Sandanapitchai is a registered psychologist and Clinical Psychology PhD Candidate interested in trauma and PTSD intervention.
+Her research evaluated a novel guided self-help Cognitive Processing Therapy (CPT-GSH) program for adults with PTSD.
+This intervention aimed to expand access to evidence-based trauma treatment and align therapy intensity with client needs within a stepped-care model.
+This was the first study to examine both the effectiveness of stepped-care CPT-GSH and the feasibility of delivering guided self-help in this format.

 At various times we will have provisional psychologists undertaking supervised clinical work within the clinic, with the majority undertaking postgraduate clinical psychology training at Flinders University.